adrianomr/video-encoder/readme.md

 ## Go routines

 Sometimes goroutines need to share a resource.
 This is done through channels.
 A routine sends a message through a channel, another routine emptys the channel and uses the data.
 When first routine won't write data in the channel anymore, it can close the channel.
+Data can only be writen in the channel when the channel is empty.
+Otherwise, the writer func will be locked awaiting the channel to be read.

 ## Go Mod